flattiverse/connector-csharp/IMPLEMENTERS.md

 * `buildDisclosure` is a fixed 12-nibble hexadecimal string.
 Each nibble declares one build-assistance aspect in this order: `SoftwareDesign`, `UI`, `UniverseRendering`, `Input`, `EngineControl`, `Navigation`, `ScannerControl`, `WeaponSystems`, `ResourceControl`, `FleetControl`, `MissionControl`, `Chat`.
 * Build disclosure nibble values: `0=None`, `1=SearchOnly`, `2=FreeLlm`, `3=PaidLlm`, `4=IntegratedLlm`, `5=AgenticTool`.
 * If a galaxy has `RequiresSelfDisclosure=true`, regular player logins must provide both disclosure strings.
 Admin and spectator logins are currently exempt.
+* If a galaxy has `RequiredAchievement="KEY"`, regular player logins must already own that case-insensitive achievement key.
+Admin and spectator logins are currently exempt.
 * A player account may have only one active galaxy session at a time.
 The same lock covers both `apiPlayer` and `apiAdmin` of that account, so an admin login also blocks a normal login and vice versa while a fresh session heartbeat exists.
 * A plain HTTP request without WebSocket upgrade currently returns HTTP `426 Upgrade Required`.